 Potentially, such an RFocus surface can be installed in the form of an inexpensive thin wallpaper, requiring no wiring.
 In addition, compared to “conventional” systems, the solution consumes less energy, since it does not require additional amplifiers that consume a lot of charges.

-Such a solution can be especially useful for the Internet of Things devices with too small sizes.
+Such a solution can be especially useful for Internet of Things devices with too small sizes.
 However, the development stage is still far from the commercial stage.